NVIDIA-Omniverse/extension-contest/README.md

 Kit comes bundled with a number of extensions, which can be found inside `app/kit/exts`, `app/kit/extscore`, and `app/exts`.
 Most of these are in Python, and the source is available for your continued learning

 **Layout & Scene Authoring Samples**
-* [Spawn a Cube](https://updateme) - Leverage the Command tab to modify your actions
+* [Spawn Primitives Extension Sample](https://github.com/NVIDIA-Omniverse/kit-extension-sample-spawn-prims) - Leverage the Command tab to modify your actions
 * [OSC to Omniverse](https://updateme) - Control Omniverse remotely via the Open Sound Control (OSC) protocol
 * [MIDI to Omniverse](https://updateme) - Import MIDI within your Omniverse stage
 * [CSV to Omniverse](https://updateme) - Import assets into your Omniverse stage using a CSV